 Software Calibration

 Finally, ISO 13485 requires companies to validate any computer software that is used to inspect the requirements of devices.
-There are many different pieces of measuring equipment that have a software component, such as a CMM.
+There are many different pieces of monitoring and measuring equipment that have a software component, such as a CMM.
 If the CMM will be used to verify product requirements, then the CMM will require validation.

-In this scenario, the CMM might be validated by itself, and any programs which will be used to inspect product requirements will be validated individually.
+In this scenario, the CMM might be validated by itself, and any programs that will be used to inspect product requirements will be validated individually.
 This should be done prior to using the CMM during production, as well as any time the CMM changes or is moved.

-The organization will also have to follow the previously mentioned steps if the CMM is found to be out-of-calibration at any point.
+The organization will also have to follow the previously mentioned steps if the CMM is found to be out of calibration at any point.
 The calibration information and validation should be recorded.

 Wrapping Up